 February, the month of Valentine’s.
 Candle lit dinner, romantic stroll and a cosy night in.
 You could say that’s perfect, but what if you don’t have a date?

 For a year – almost – social distancing has been in place, meaning we haven’t been able to hug anyone.
 I want to hug my family so tight and never let go.
-I want my bestfriend to rest her head on my shoulder.
+I want my best friend to rest her head on my shoulder.
 I want to be close to someone, without breaking the law.

-Lockdown Love; Learning to love Myself
+Lockdown Love; Learning to love Myself.

 - Put your needs first.
 This isn’t selfish.
-Whether you put a deadline before a move night or politely turn away an extra shift at work, you need to be your own priority.
+Whether you put a deadline before a move at night or politely turn away an extra shift at work, you need to be your own priority.

-Self-love is seen as someone ‘ultimate’, in mind and soul.
+Self-love is someone ‘ultimate’, in mind and soul.
 We look towards these people, only wishing we could glow like them, yet we can.
 British people are renound for brushing compliments under the carpet and for noticing flaws in innocent positions.
 ‘The weather is awful’, ‘It’s nothing, really’, ‘I’ll never get there’.
-Perfect isn’t a realistic state, but we can always try and better the good, the bad and the middle-ground.
+Perfect isn’t a realistic state, but we can always try to better the good, the bad and the middle-ground.

 Being the Main Character